rootinc/laravel-azure-middleware/README.md

 ## Extended Installation

 The out-of-the-box implementation let's you login users.
-However, let's say we would like to store this user into a database  There are two callbacks that are recommended to extend from the Azure class called `success` and `fail`.
+However, let's say we would like to store this user into a database.
+There are two callbacks that are recommended to extend from the Azure class called `success` and `fail`.
 The following provides information on how to extend the Root Laravel Azure Middleware Library:

 1. To get started (assuming we've followed the [Normal Installation](#normal-installation) directions), create a file called `AppAzure.php` in the `App\Http\Middleware` folder.
 You can either do this through `artisan` or manually.
 2. Add this as a starting point in this file: